 Elaborating on our last point above, anyone who has sustained a concussion knows that getting back to feeling normal and participating in regular daily activities is their #1 priority.
 Healing from a concussion takes time and ensuring normal upper cervical spinal alignment can only serve to aid the body’s natural healing process to get you back on your feet and feeling better.

 Upper cervical care is perfectly suited to those recovering from a concussion for several reasons.
 Normal atlas alignment helps to ensure:

 - Proper brainstem function – the atlas forms a protective ring around the brainstem when it is in normal alignment.
 The brainstem is the seat of many of the body’s vital functions, such as heart rate, blood pressure regulation, consciousness, and respiration.
 If the atlas is forced out of alignment from a concussive force, it can impair normal brainstem function.

 - Normal blood flow between the head and neck – normal alignment of the upper cervical spine ensures that blood flow between the head and neck occurs optimally.

 - Drainage and circulation of cerebrospinal fluid (CSF) – CSF, produced in the brain, cushions the brain inside the skull and also circulates throughout the central nervous system in order to provide necessary nutrients and carry away metabolic waste products.
 Abnormal CSF flow and drainage can result in many post-concussion symptoms.

-If you or a loved one is healing from a concussion, seeking out the care of an upper cervical chiropractor in your area should be part of a comprehensive healing plan.
+If you or a loved one is healing from a concussion, we recommend seeking out an upper cervical chiropractor in your area.
 This is especially pertinent for those whose post-concussion symptoms are lingering for many weeks, months, or even years after the initial injury.
-To learn more about upper cervical chiropractic care and for help locating a practitioner in your area, browse our website for more information, success stories, and a list of upper cervical doctors near you.
+Browse our website for more information, success stories, and a list of upper cervical doctors near you.